markmipt/ms1searchpy/README.md

     pip install ms1searchpy

-It is recommended to additionally install [DeepLC](https://github.com/compomics/DeepLC); you may also want to install [diffacto](https://github.com/statisticalbiotechnology/diffacto):
+It is recommended to additionally install [DeepLC](https://github.com/compomics/DeepLC) version 2.2.0+; you may also want to install
+[diffacto](https://github.com/statisticalbiotechnology/diffacto):

     pip install deeplc diffacto